tsdat/tsdat/docs/tutorials/vap_pipelines.md

         interval: 10min
 ```

-Next, we'll specify the variables we want to retrieve ("lat" and "lon"), the file from
+The two variables we're pulling from the ingest pipeline are "lat" and "lon".
+It's good practice to specify the file regex (gps) with starting and ending breaks (.*)
+on the first indent.
+On the next indent, we'll specify the variable ingest "name" and "data_converters" key.

+Note that all VAP functional is incorporated into the Tsdat workflow via DataConverters.

-which they'll be found (".*gps."), and the transformer class we want to use to transform
+The DataConverter (DataTransform) classname we want to use is
+ `tsdat.transform.BinAverage`.
-the data, in this case `tsdat.transform.BinAverage`.
-The other built-in options are
-`NearestNeighbor` and `Interpolate`.
+The other built-in options are `NearestNeighbor` and `Interpolate`.

 ```yaml
 data_vars: